m00g3n/cluster-inventory/docs/adr/001-provisioning.md

 ### CR examples

-Mind that the Runtime CR must be labeled to make searching easier.
+Mind that the Runtime CR must be labeled to make searching for a particular instance easier.
 The proposed list of labels to be added to the Runtime CR:
 ```yaml
  kyma-project.io/instance-id: instance-id